 In 1990, New Zealand passed the Smokefree Environments Act, a leading piece of legislation that introduced a number of restrictions on the sale and use of tobacco, including restricting smoking in workplaces, regulating marketing, restricting smoking in public places and introducing restrictions on tobacco sales to people under 16 (raised to 18 in 1998).
 In 2004, all licensed premises and other workplaces became smokefree indoors.
-These measures are intended to prevent exposure to second-hand smoke and de-normalise the use of tobacco, and are based on extensive evidence of efficacy and the WHO FCTC.
+While not currently addressed by legislation, there have also been significant efforts to eliminate smoking in cars, particularly with child passengers.
+These measures are intended to prevent exposure to second-hand smoke and denormalise the use of tobacco, and are based on extensive evidence of efficacy and the WHO FCTC.

-3.1.11 Endgame strategies
+3.1.14 Endgame strategies